silitics/sidex/www/docs/formats/json.md

 #[json(tagged=internally)]
 ```

-The adjacently tagged representation is the default.
+The internally tagged representation is the default.

 The name of the tag field for the adjacently and internally tagged representations can be configured the `tag` attribute: